MaksimVF/ZB/SYSTEM_IMPROVEMENTS_SUMMARY.md

 5. **Metadata Tracking**: All operations include metadata for better tracking and debugging
 6. **Rate Limiting**: Added rate limiting to prevent abuse
 7. **Persistent Storage**: Added Redis for persistent user data storage
+8. **Sensitive Data Masking**: Added masking for passwords, API keys, and tokens in audit logs
+9. **Caching**: Added caching to reduce API calls and improve performance
+10. **Retry Logic**: Enhanced retry logic for better error recovery

 ## Conclusion

-The ZB AI system has been significantly enhanced with comprehensive improvements to both the Telegram bot integration and the model management system.
-All identified issues have been addressed with robust validation, secure API key handling, detailed metadata, improved error handling, and comprehensive testing.
+The ZB AI system has been significantly enhanced with comprehensive improvements to the Telegram bot integration, model management system, and routing service.
+All identified issues have been addressed with robust validation, secure API key handling, detailed metadata, improved error handling, comprehensive testing, and enhanced caching.

 The system is now much more secure, robust, and production-ready.